magsoft2/Perfon.Net/README.md

 	PerfMonitor = new PerfMonitorForWebApi();
     //PerfMonitor.RegisterCSVFileStorage(AppDomain.CurrentDomain.BaseDirectory); -> use it if you want to save counters to CSV file
     //PerfMonitor.RegisterInMemoryCacheStorage(60*60*1); -> use it if you want to save counters in memory wih expiration 1 hour = 60*60 sec
-    PerfMonitor.RegisterLiteDbStorage(AppDomain.CurrentDomain.BaseDirectory); //use it for storing perfomance counters data to LiteDB file
+    PerfMonitor.RegisterLiteDbStorage(AppDomain.CurrentDomain.BaseDirectory+"\\path_to_db"); //use it for storing perfomance counters data to LiteDB file
-    PerfMonitor.OnError += (a, b) => Console.WriteLine("PerfLibForWebApi:"+b.Message); // NOT mandatory: if you need error report from the lib
+    PerfMonitor.OnError += (a, errArg) => Console.WriteLine("PerfLibForWebApi:"+errArg.Message); // NOT mandatory: if you need error report from the lib

 	//NOT mandatory: Change some default settings if needed PerfMonitor.Configuration.DoNotStorePerfCountersIfReqLessOrEqThan = 0; //Do not store perf values if RequestsNum = 0 during poll period
     PerfMonitor.Configuration.EnablePerfApi = true; // Enable getting perf values by API GET addresses 'api/perfcounters' and  'api/perfcounters?name={name}'
     PerfMonitor.Configuration.EnablePerfUIApi = true; // Enable getting UI html page with perf counters values by API GET 'api/perfcountersui' or 'api/perfcountersuipanel'

-	//Start the poll with period 5000ms = 5sec
+	//Start the poll with period 10sec
-    PerfMonitor.Start(GlobalConfiguration.Configuration, 5000);
+    PerfMonitor.Start(GlobalConfiguration.Configuration, 10);
 ```

+LiteDb file size for daily data with poll period 10 sec is ~4Mb, for 5 sec period ~ 7Mb

-Note, that you need to enable attribute routing via config.MapHttpAttributeRoutes() in your Web Api application;
+Note, that you need to enable attribute routing via config.MapHttpAttributeRoutes() in your Web Api application for getting perf values through Rest Api and use DashboardUI API;

 Features:
 * Use PerfMonitor.UIPage and PerfMonitor.UIPanel for getting UI html as string for return it in your own controllers